Red Nose supports midwives and understands that there are some circumstances in which babies must be slept differently

-Red Nose recommends that the safest place for baby to sleep is their own safe sleep environment, which is safest in safe cot or bassinette at the bedside.
+Red Nose recommends that the safest place for baby to sleep is in their own safe sleep environment, which is safest in a safe cot or bassinette at the bedside.

-We also recognise that shared sleeping with baby occurs in clinical setting for a variety of reasons including for post-operative patients and for women after a difficult vaginal birth.
+We also recognise that shared sleeping with baby occurs in a clinical setting for a variety of reasons including for post-operative patients and for women after a difficult vaginal birth.

-However, sharing a sleep space may increase the risk of SUDI in some circumstances.
+However, sharing a sleep space may increase the risk of sudden unexpected infant death (SUDI) in some circumstances.
 When deciding whether it is appropriate for your patient to share a sleep surface with baby, Red Nose recommends that midwives undertake a risk assessment to identify the factors that make baby more vulnerable to SUDI.

 - Small for gestation age

 - Parental drug (prescribed or illicit) or alcohol use